Balajisaketh/my-react-app/README.md

 ### description
 used to delete blogs or posts by id based

+### Restore the .sql file
+1.install postgresql and pgadmin
+2.create a db in pgadmin
+3.after that right click on create db there is a dropdown 4.select Restore and choose the location of file and select it 5.now db and data are sucessfully imported or backed up
 ### `npm start`
 run npm i before starting the app to install all dependencies Runs the app in the development mode.\